-Such changes may be induced by DNA methylation and by modifications in histone proteins.
+Such changes may be induced by DNA methylation and by modifications on histone proteins.
 Histones are basic proteins that are associated with DNA and their complex is termed chromatin.
 Enzymatic modifications in histones such as the reversible acetylation or methylation of the side chains of lysine residues contribute to gene regulation.
 They are involved in the pathogenesis of cancer but also other diseases and serve as a target for drug discovery.
-First inhibitors of epigenetic pathways have been approved for clinical use (e.g. histone deacetylase: Vorinostat (Zolinza).
+First inhibitors of epigenetic pathways have been approved for clinical use (e. g. histone deacetylases: Vorinostat (Zolinza).
 Non-histone proteins undergo similar modifications and epigenetic drugs may also exert effects via these signal transduction pathways.

-Our main research focus is on assay development and the synthesis of inhibitors of histone modifying enzymes.
-We focus on zinc dependent histone deacetylases (HDACs), NAD+ dependent histone deacetylases (sirtuins), histone acetyltransferases (HATs) and histone methyltransferases.
+Our main research focus is on assay development and the synthesis of inhibitors of histone-modifying enzymes.
+We focus on zinc-dependent histone deacetylases (HDACs), NAD+-dependent histone deacetylases (sirtuins), histone acetyltransferases (HATs) and histone methyltransferases as well as several diverse FAD- or Fe(II)/ketoglutrate-dependent histone demethylases.
 Part of the biological data is obtained in collaborating laboratories.
-In the area of Molecular Modelling we collaborate with Prof. Dr. W. Sippl (University of Halle).
+In the area of molecular modeling, we collaborate with Prof. Dr. Wolfgang Sippl (University of Halle-Wittenberg).

-- Development of a small molecule HDAC substrates (MAL) and a HTS-HDAC-assays
+- Development of a small molecule HDAC substrate (MAL) and HTS HDAC assays

 - Biological activities: Inhibition of proliferation, induction of differentiation, radiosensitization of cancer cells, globin expression

-- Development of a small molecule sirtuin substrate (ZMAL) and a HTS sirtuin assays
+- Development of a small molecule sirtuin substrate (ZMAL) and a HTS sirtuin assay

-- Kinase inhibitors of new lead structures for sirtuin inhibitors (Focussed library screening)
+- Kinase inhibitors as new lead structures for sirtuin inhibitors (focused library screening)